PauseAI/pauseai-website/src/posts/local-organizing.md

 There are many different ways to achieve your goals as a local group.
 The following list is not meant to be exhaustive, but rather to provide inspiration as you begin planning your campaign.

+### Social events & having drinks

+Social, fun events are a great way to build a sense of community among your volunteers.
+Even if you don't make a direct impact with such an event, you are strengthening the bonds between your volunteers, which can make your group more effective in the long run.
+Some things you can do:

+- **Happy hours**: Meet at a local bar or restaurant for drinks and socializing.
+- **Potlucks**: Have volunteers bring food to share at a local park or community center.
+- **Game nights**: Host a game night at someone’s house or a local game store.
+- **Movie nights**: Watch a documentary or movie (maybe AI related!) together at someone’s house or a local theater.

 ### Public teach-ins and action sessions on AI risk

 Invite members of the general public to attend an open session where they can learn more about AI risk and PauseAI’s treaty proposal, followed by taking some concrete action related to PauseAI’s mission.